telerik/xaml-docs/knowledge-base/kb-gridview-filteringdisctinctvalues.md

 ## Description

-How to filter Enum values in `GridView` column and display all of them.
+How to filter Enum values in __GridView__ column and display all of them in the distinct value filter.

 ## Solution

-You can use the [DistinctValuesLoading]({%gridview-filtering-customizing-distinct-values%}) event of `RadGridView`.
+You can use the [DistinctValuesLoading]({%slug gridview-filtering-customizing-distinct-values%}) event of `RadGridView`.

 #### __[C#]__
 {{region kb-gridview-filtering-disctinctvalues}}